modcomlearning/BackendAPI/README.md

 RUn your flask app, The above api can be accessed through  http://127.0.0.1:5000/api/signup   <br>

 <b>Explanation </b> <br/>
-This code defines a sign-up endpoint (/api/signup) for handling POST requests.<br/>
+This code defines a sign-up route (/api/signup) for handling POST requests.<br/>

 1. Request handling: It extracts the username, email, password, and phone from the form data submitted in the POST request.<br/>
 2. Database connection: It connects to a MySQL database (BackendAPI) using pymysql and creates a cursor to execute the SQL query that inserts user data into the users table.<br/>